jrhillae/AlienCSI_VM_JH/blogpost.md

  - selecting interactions that are of interest
  - selecting rows in which species name of source and target are defined (notice we hereby only include taxons at species level in the network)
  - selecting particular columns
- - replacing any interactiontype or kingdom with a terminology of choice
+ - replacing any interaction type or kingdom with a terminology of choice
  - removing any duplicate rows

  ```r